Boundedly simple groups of automorphisms of trees: Bounded simplicity of

-Denote by $0$, $1$ and $2$ sequences of colors, corresponding to paths in Figure \ref{3.rot2}.
-Namely, let \begin{itemize} \item $0$ corresponds to the shortest path from $t$ to $\gamma(t)$ (through $z$) without the last term of color $f(t)$, \item $1$ --- from $\alpha^{-1}(t)$ to $t$ (through $x$) without the last term of color $f(t)$, \item $2$ --- from $t$ to $\beta(t)$ (through $y$) without the last term of color $f(t)$. \end{itemize}
+Denote by $u$, $v$ and $w$ sequences of colors, corresponding to chains in Figure \ref{3.rot2}.
+Namely, let \begin{itemize} \item $u$ corresponds to the chain from $t$ to $\gamma(t)$ (through $z$) without the last term of color $f(t)$, \item $v$ --- from $\alpha^{-1}(t)$ to $t$ (through $x$) without the last term of color $f(t)$, \item $w$ --- from $t$ to $\beta(t)$ (through $y$) without the last term of color $f(t)$. \end{itemize}

-Note that $1$ or $2$ might be empty, but the paths $0$ and $12$ (the concatenation of $1$ and $2$) are always nonempty.
+Note that $v$ or $w$ might be empty, but the chains $u$ and $vw$ (the concatenation of $v$ and $w$) are always nonempty.